-While there are limits in terms of financial sustainability, the strategies carried out can be expanded at a national scale and maintained over time; provided they are integrated into public policy, and provided a national programme for the management of Chagas is established.
-This is one of the team's objectives in the medium-term.
+While there are limits in terms of financial sustainability, the strategies they have carried out can be expanded at a national scale and maintained over time; provided they are integrated into public policy, and a national programme for the management of Chagas is established.
+This has been established as one of the team's objectives in the medium-term.
 The production of evidence demonstrating the effectiveness of interventions (De Urioste-Stone et al., 2015) has been regarded as a first step in generating strong arguments to scale-up the initiative.
-In addition, the work carried out with local health entities (Jutiapa Health Area and Comapa Health Centre) has proven to be fundamental in the initiative's success, and has been replicated in other areas of Guatemala.
-The UVG will seek to take its ideas to a national level to develop a programmatic commitment that can effectively reduce morbidity and mortality caused by Chagas.
-It highlights, however, that any programme implemented at a national level must take into account the particularities of each community affected by bug re-infestation, to adapt the strategy, and facilitate its success in each context.
+In addition, the work carried out with local health entities (Jutiapa Health Area and Comapa Health Centre) has proven to be fundamental in the initiative's success, and to be replicated in other areas of Guatemala.
+The UVG will seek to take its ideas to a national level to develop a programmatic commitment that can effectively reduce morbidity and mortality caused Chagas.
+It highlights, however, that any programme implemented at a national level must take into account particularities of each community affected by bug re-infestation, to adapt the strategy, and facilitate its success in each context.

-8. KEY LESSONS
+7. KEY LESSONS

-Over the years, through their work in Comapa, the UVG team has learnt the importance of sharing results with communities.
+Over the years, through their work in Comapa, the UVG team has learnt the importance of sharing results with the communities.
 Through sustained communication before, during and after interventions with the people of Comapa, the communities have valued the work carried out and given feedback to establish new goals and future action plans.
 Establishing a communication plan with communities from the start of the programme is considered to be a fundamental element that should be included in budget planning.
-Similarly, the inclusion of community leaders with longstanding respect and involvement within the community, as well as identifying key members within each group of participants, has been of pivotal importance for the success of the projects (midwives in the health centre, in the Health Area of Jutiapa, etc.).
+Similarly, the inclusion of community leaders with a long-standing respect and involvement within the community, as well as identifying key members within each group of participants, has been of pivotal importance for the success of the projects (midwives, in the Health Centre, in the Health Area of Jutiapa, etc.).

 Mutual respect between disciplines and participants has been another strength of the UVG initiative.
-Everyone is equally important. regardless of differences in training or vision of the problem, or different practices, knowledge, motivation, interpretations or concerns about the communities and state personnel who operate locally.
+Everyone is equally important, whether they have different training or vision of the problem, or different practices. knowledge. motivation, interpretations or concerns about the communities and state personnel who operate locally.
 This is usually not the case of less informed interventions in regards to the context of the community, usually coming from state institutions and organizations with a different vision.
 "When the people from the university come here, they start going to people's houses and getting involved in how people in Comapa live, how they think, what they do, what they want, and what they can do to overcome this situation.
 They tell us [the state health institutions] what is happening in the community ", comments Elsa Berganza, epidemologist from the Health Area in Jutiapa.

-For researchers in the natural sciences such as Pamela Pennington, the inclusion of social science methods, from the very beginning of the projects and throughout subsequent stages, has become essential.
-Others in her team also recognize the value of interdisciplinarity, so much that they have continued to work in this way beyond the UVG projects, and those who are not necessarily trained in the field of biomedicine are still interested in the subject of health.
+In addition, for researchers in the natural sciences such as Pamela Pennington, the inclusion of social sciences from the very beginning of the projects and throughout subsequent stages, has become essential.
+Others in her team also recognize the value of interdisciplinarity, so much that they continue to work in this way beyond the UVG projects, and those who are not necessarily trained in the field of biomedicine are still interested in the subject of health.

-9. CASE INSIGHTS
+CASE INSIGHTS